-A couple weeks back when we introduced our 2014’s Best LSAT prep resources list, the question came up about using multiple books for self-study.
+A couple of weeks ago I was asked about using multiple LSAT prep books for each section during self-study.
 How many LSAT prep books do you need?
 Is it wise to use materials from a bunch of different LSAT companies when you are doing your prep?
-Here we’ll talk about this, and also how to prep if you do choose to use multiple books for your self-study.
+Here we will talk about this, and also how to prep if you do choose to use multiple books for your self-study.

-When you go to self-study for the LSAT, you are confronted with a lot of choice.
+When you go to self-study for the LSAT, you encounter many choices.
 Even within the narrow range of quality LSAT books that we recommend, you have some decisions to make.
-So we can talk about it, I’ll list the prep books we currently recommend here:

 Choosing Your LSAT Books

 So that’s a bunch of books.
-Some cover the same material, just differently.
-The Blueprint for Logic Games, for example, covers everything you need to know to do logic games.
-So does the Powerscore LG Bible, but they teach it differently, with different diagramming techniques and different tips and strategies.
+Some cover the same material, just a bit differently.
+The Blueprint for LSAT Logic Games, for example, includes everything you need to know to do logic games.
+So does the Powerscore Logic Games Bible, but they teach it differently, each with unique diagramming techniques, tips, and strategies.

 - Time.
-Studying from multiple books is going to straight up take longer.
+Studying from multiple books is going to take longer.

 With logical reasoning, it’s good to hear anything that a thoughtful expert has to say about it.
-You never know which tips or which way of thinking is going to work best and give you something to latch on to that helps your logical reasoning strategy.
+You never know which tips will resonate with your or which way of thinking is going to work best for you.
+Exposing yourself to a variety of approaches can give you something to latch on to that helps your logical reasoning strategy.

 When I was studying, I was like a sponge for logical reasoning advice.
-I thinks that’s in large part what helped me gain true mastery of the section.
-I went for having significant difficulties with it to getting none or one wrong tops on every single practice section.
-Because of that, and what I’ve seen with other LSAT students, I’m a big proponent of soaking up a lot of advice on this section.
+I think that’s one of the things that helped me gain true mastery of the section.
+I went from having significant difficulties with LR at the beginning of my prep to being nearly perfect at the end, missing 0 to 1 questions per section on every single practice section.
+Based on my personal experience, along with what I’ve seen working with LSAT students of mine, I’m a big proponent of soaking up a lot of advice on this section.

-I would definitely get a couple resources to learn logical reasoning.
-Learning how to navigate through using different approaches will only strengthen your skills for working with the problems.
+I would recommend drawing from at least a couple of different resources to learn logical reasoning.
+Learning how to navigate through differing approaches is likely to serve to strengthen your LR skills as you’re working with the problems.

 With reading comprehension, I don’t think it’s often necessary to get a ton of advice on the section to do well.
 Here’s what I would do with RC: try your skills out after you’ve learned strategy from just one source.
 Practice for a while.
 Only if you are having trouble improving, then you might want to go back to the drawing board and seek some other advice.

 The point here is that reading comprehension requires a lot of practice to improve, and the improvements tend to come slowly.
-I don’t want people freaking out if things aren’t going great at first, then running around constantly looking for some magic techniques that don’t exist.
-The key is to be patient a build your skill on this section slowly.
+I don’t want people freaking out if things aren’t going great at first, then running around always looking for some magic techniques that don’t exist.
+The key is to be patient and build your skill on this section slowly.

 Using Multiple LSAT Books